neezr/Auto-Rename-for-DaVinci-Resolve/README.md

 - *'MediaIn'* nodes to their file names,
 - *'Background'* nodes to their colors and
 - *'Text+'*/*'Text3D'* nodes to their text contents
+- All layers of a *'MultiMerge'* node to the names of their input nodes

 All with a single click!